Afghanistan Warnings – Sources

 Plain English: Risk to aircraft overflying OAKB/Kabul FIR at less than 25,000 feet.

-Hazardous Situation in Afghanistan Potential risk to aviation overflying Kabul FIR at less than 25,000 ft above ground level (AGL) from dedicated anti-aviation weaponry Operators are advised to take this potential risk into account in their risk assessments and routing decisions.
+Hazardous Situation in Afghanistan Potential risk to aviation overflying Kabul FIR at less than 25,000 ft above ground level (agl) from dedicated anti-aviation weaponry.
+Operators are advised to take this potential risk into account in their risk assessments and routing decisions.
+Contact UK Department for Transport +44 (0)207-944 4426 or +44 (0)207-944 5999 out of hours.

 Reference: AIC 24/17